Jaunsari people: Clothing

-Women's Clothing: Jaunsari women wear 'Ghagra' which is usually a 6 to 7 meters long piece of cloth, stitched together to form a long skirt, it's unique due to its sharp folds/pleats known as Luria (लुड़िया), such a texture is achieved by heat-pleating the folds.
-The portion which divides the Ghagra from the fall of the Ghagra is embroidered with floral patterns which forms a strip which is known as Phita (फिता).
-The Ghagra is paired with a Jhagga (झग्गा) which is Jaunsari for Kameez.
-It can be paired with a Waistcoat or it can be paired with a Kurti (कुर्ति) - which is an overcoat especially made for women.
-Women's version of Chora is known as Cholori (चोलोड़ी).
-Women cover their head with a scarf known as Dhantu (ढाँटु) which can be tied in various styles.
-For jewellery women wear Tungal (तुंगल), Bulak (बुलाक), Nath (नाथ), Utraiyan (उतरैइयाँ), etc. A smaller Ghagra for younger girls is known as Ghaguti (घागुटि).
+Women wear Ghagra, usually a 6 to 7 meters long piece of cloth stitched together to form a long skirt and is unique due to its sharp folds known as Luria.
+The portion which divides the Ghagra from the Hem at the lower portion of the Ghagra is embroidered with floral patterns which forms a strip which is known as Phita.
+The Ghagra is paired with a Jhagga (which is Jaunsari for Kameez).
+It can be paired with a sleeve-less Waistcoat or it can be paired with a Kurti, an overcoat especially made for women, similar to an Angarkha.
+They cover their head with a Headscarf known as Dhantu, which is tied at the back of the head.
+For jewellery women wear Tungal, Bulak, Nāth, Utraiyan, etc. A smaller Ghagra for younger girls is known as Ghaguti.
+Some women had fashion tattoos on themselves, known as Kaje, which was popular until the mid-19th century.